 |Mr. John T Burgiss||Tax Assessor|

 The Board must convene between the first Monday in April and the first Monday in May of each calendar year and will continue to meet as necessary to hear timely filed property appeals.
 The Board must complete all business by the end of March of the following calendar year.
-There are normally eight to fifteen meetings per year usually held on the second Thursday of each month from 3:00pm to 5:00pm.
+2020 meeting dates will occur on April 23, 2020, May 21, 2020 and June 30, 2020 3:00pm to 5:00pm.